MarcoMeter/neroRL/docs/enjoy.md

 # Enjoy (i.e. watch) a model

-To watch an agent exploit its trained model, execute the `python enjoy.py` command.
+To watch an agent exploit its trained model, execute the `nenjoy` command or directly run `python neroRL/enjoy.py` given the source code.
 Some already trained models can be found inside the `models` directory!

 ```
 """
     Usage:
-        enjoy.py [options]
+        nenjoy [options]
-        enjoy.py --help
+        nenjoy --help

     Options:
         --config=<path>            Path to the config file [default: ./configs/default.yaml].
         --untrained                Whether an untrained model should be used [default: False].
         --worker-id=<n>            Sets the port for each environment instance [default: 2].
         --seed=<n>                 The to be played seed of an episode [default: 0].
+        --num-episodes=<n>         The number of to be played episodes [default: 1].
         --video=<path>             Specify a path for saving a video, if video recording is desired.
 The file's extension will be set automatically. [default: ./video].
-        --framerate=<n>            Specifies the frame rate of a video shall be rendered. [default: 6]
+        --framerate=<n>            Specifies the frame rate of the to be rendered video. [default: 6]
+        --generate_website         Specifies wether a website shall be generated. [default: False]
 """
 ```

 ## --config
 In general, [training](training.md), [evaluating](evaluation.md) and enjoying a model relies on a [config file](configuration.md) that specifies the environment and further necessary parameters.
-Therefore make use of the `--config=./configs/otc.yaml` argument to specify your configuration file.
+Therefore make use of the `--config=./configs/mortar.yaml` argument to specify your configuration file.

 ## --untrained
 Instead of loading a model as stated by the config, a model can be created out of scratch using the `--untrained` option.
-This is usually helpfull for debugging/testing.
+This is usually helpfull for debugging and testing.

 ## --worker-id
 Setting a `--worker-id=100` is necessary if you run multiple training sessions using Unity environments, because these environments communicate with Python using sockets via distinct ports that are offset by the `--worker-id`.

 ## --seed
-`--seed=1001` specifies which environment seed to use for the only episode, which is being played by the agent.
+`--seed=1001` specifies which environment seed to use for all episodes that are being played by the agent.

+## --num-episodes
+This flag specifices the number of to be played episodes using the same seed.

 ## --video
 To render a video, you can use the `--video=target_path` flag.
+Note that only one episode will be played.

 ## --framerate
 If a video shall be rendered, this flag can be used to modify the video's frame rate.

+## --generate_website
+As an alternative to rendering a video, a website can be generated that visualizes further information such as the value and the entropy.
+Note that only one episode will be played.
+The website's template can be found at `result/template/result_website.html`.

 ## Example

 ```
-python enjoy.py --config=./configs/minigrid.yaml --seed=1001 --video=my_video --framerate=10
+nenjoy --config=./configs/minigrid.yaml --seed=1001 --video=my_video --framerate=10
 ```

 This command